xDae/vscode-snazzy-theme/README.md

 This theme is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/xdae.vscode-snazzy-theme).

-It can be installed by typing `⌘P` and running `ext install vscode-snazzy` or by typing `⇧⌘X` and selecting it in the extensions search.
+It can be installed by typing `⌘P` and running `ext install vscode-snazzy-theme` or by typing `⇧⌘X` and selecting it in the extensions search.

 ## Related